microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Graph-Reuse.md

 To have pip graph cache hit, users need to make the pip graph weak fingerprint and the pip graph inputs stable build over build.
 Here are some guidelines to make the graph inputs stable.

-## Do not query constantly changing environment variable
+## Do not query constantly changing environment variables

 Typical case of using constantly changing environment variable is using an environment variable to keep track of build id.
 For example,
 ```